11 Types of Succulents That Grow Tall

 Adenium Obesum (Desert Rose)

 The desert rose is a succulent that grows tall.
-It can grow up to a height of 4 feet (1.2 m).
+It can grow to a height of 4 feet (1.2 m).

 It has thick, fleshy leaves and flowers easily with stunning blooms ranging from pale pink to dark red.

-This succulent is characterized by a wide, fat base covered in spines.
+This plant is characterized by a wide, fat base covered in spines.
 The tall columnar stem has large, rounded leaves and blooms with pink to red flowers followed by white or reddish-brown seed pods.

 This plant does not need much sunlight and is perfect for people who want to grow succulents indoors without having them take up too much space on the floor.